Doctor-Nobody/Doctor-Nobody.github.io/_pages/about.md

 What's News
 ======
+* **Jul 6， 2025** Two papers "Balanced Multiple Kernel Clustering with Discrete Partition Entropy Auto Regularization" and "Robust Tensor Learning with Graph Diffusion for Scalable Multi-view Graph Clustering" have been accepted by ACM MM 2025.
 * **Jun 20, 2025** "A Dual Mixture-of-Experts Framework for Multi-View K-Means Clustering with View Balance and Regional Sparsity" has been accepted by Information Fusion.
 * **Jun 15, 2025** "Scalable Fuzzy Clustering with Collaborative Structure Learning and Preservation" has been accepted by IEEE TFS.
 * **May 24, 2025** "Graph Diffusion Enhanced Contrastive Representation Learning on Topology and Feature Space for Community Detection" has been accepted by IEEE TETCI.